 March 20, 2020

 As the semester ends, I write to say THANK YOU.
 We have accomplished an extraordinary amount over the past 4 months.
-Thanks for working together to deliver: Education and guidance to our 977 current students; Over 200 distinct sections of our courses in traditional and online formats; About 830 field placements; A combination of 7 workshops and focus groups for doctoral students; …
+Thanks for working together to deliver: Education and guidance to our 977 current students; Over 200 distinct sections of our courses in traditional and online formats; About 830 practicum placements; A combination of 7 workshops and focus groups for doctoral students; …

 December 23, 2019

 Tuesday, December 10th, marks the 100th day since I’ve had the pleasure of joining the wonderful community at the Columbia School of Social Work (CSSW).
 It’s a good time to reflect and take stock.
 I’d like to share some of my thoughts about what’s been happening and where we are headed.
 So far, I’ve had about 50 individual meetings with our outstanding faculty and staff…